fsu-fall2022-capstone/Project-Group-4/Docs/RDDoc.md

 41) Medium - The system has a set range, cost, name, and damage for every tower.
 42) Medium - The system has a set speed, health, kill reward, and damage for every enemy.
 43) Low - The system allows towers to switch the enemy they are currently targeting.
+44) Medium - The system lets elemental towers apply status effects to enemies.
+45) Medium - The system allows enemies to use abilities for a specified duration.
+46) Medium - The system allows enemies to use abilities after a specified duration.
+47) High - The system should display to the user the current amount of money.
+48) High - The system should display to the user the current amount of health.
+49) Low - The system should display kill rewards after enemies die.
+50) Medium - The system should allow boons to be purchased from the shop.
+51) Medium - Boons should last for the specified duration and be destroyed after.
+52) Medium - Boons should remove all the effects and return the state of play to normal when destroyed.
+53) Medium - Boons should remove effects when targets are out of range or add them when they are in range.
+54) Medium - Towers should be able to support multiple boon effects at the same time.
+55) Low - The system should let the user change difficulty.
+56) Medium - The system should allow the user to speed up game time.
+57) Medium - The system should contain various enemy types with different abilities and niches that make them unique.

 ### 3) Non-functional Requirements